Are You Standing In Hot Coals?

 Lesson Twenty: by turtle

-I think the question that seems to be on a lot of people’s mind who is the anti Christ, the seven year
+I think the question that seems to be on a lot of people’s mind who is the anti Christ, the seven year ruler.
+I will tell you this, I

-ruler.
-I will tell you this, I will never answer that question on this site.
-What I will address is those
+will never answer that question on this site.
+What I will address is those things we are looking at concerning the anti Christ.

-anti Christ in the since of many still a problem in today’s world.
-How each of us deal with a problem
+What traits does the anti Christ have and does the anti Christ in the since of many still a problem in today’s world.
+How each of

-may not be the same way.
+us deal with a problem may not be the same way.
 However the best tool in deal with deception and trickery is look at your

 Bible.
 What does the Bible say on these subjects.
 What does the Bible say concerning false doctrines.
+There are many false

-There are many false doctrines that keep the church world from expanding and unifying together in
+doctrines that keep the church world from expanding and unifying together in one accord.
+The truth is that until we reach a

-just does not know yet, we will still be divided.
-Another division is not be able to admit we do not
+point of saying yeah my brother is growing in Christ and just does not know yet, we will still be divided.
+Another division is not

-know everything.
+be able to admit we do not know everything.
 I for one sometimes wonder if I know anything.

 Today church has as many problems has they did thousand of years ago during the apostles day.
-I
+I want to talk about all seven

-want to talk about all seven churches in Revelations.
-There is a lot I do not understand about
+churches in Revelations.
+There is a lot I do not understand about Revelations but I find the letters to the churches interesting.

-seven churches.
+John writes what the Spirit says to the seven churches.
 Only seven can you imagine.
-I think this is really about the seven types of churches
+I think this is really about the seven types

-question is what church are you spiritually?
+church are you spiritually?
 Let us first look at the first church in Revelations 2.

 Revelation 2:1-7 KJV

-(1) Unto the angel of the church of Ephesus write; These things saith he that holdeth the seven stars in
+(1) Unto the angel of the church of Ephesus write; These things saith he that holdeth the seven stars in his right hand, who

-his right hand, who walketh in the midst of the seven golden candlesticks;
+walketh in the midst of the seven golden candlesticks;

-(2) I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are
+(2) I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are evil: and thou hast tried

-evil: and thou hast tried them which say they are apostles, and are not, and hast found them liars:
+them which say they are apostles, and are not, and hast found them liars:

 (3) And hast borne, and hast patience, and for my name's sake hast laboured, and hast not fainted.